KTRosenberg/Stack-Project-Example/README.md

 # ArrayStack and HistoryStack Example

-- This sample project was built live to showcase strategies for implementing and testing a data structure iteratively
-- we implement an array-based stack
+- This sample project was built live to showcase strategies for iteratively implementing and testing an example of a fundamental data structure: an array-based stack with automatic resizing
--draw_example is a Processing project that uses the array-based stack (inherited as a HistoryStack) and implements an undo feature
+- We applied this stack in a Processing sketch project for basic colored-shape drawing, by using it for an "undo operation" stack.
+(See draw_example)

 ### Open the Lab7 Project
 - importing using Eclipse's `import > existing project` menu